Mani-Bondari/workaholic/README.md

 - **Flags potential productivity issues**, allowing for proactive intervention before performance declines.
 - **Generates detailed performance reports**, offering supervisors an objective evaluation tool rather than relying solely on subjective assessments.
 By providing a transparent and data-driven evaluation system, Workaholic helps organizations cultivate a fair, efficient, and highly productive workforce while reducing bias in performance reviews.

+### Employee notes
+Employees have access to a dedicated section within their profile where they can submit personal notes regarding their workplace experience.
+This feature allows them to express job satisfaction, raise concerns, submit requests, or provide any relevant feedback.
+By offering a direct and confidential channel for communication, Workaholic fosters a transparent and employee-centric work environment.

+## Accumulation
+Based on the selected services, managers, supervisors, and executives receive a detailed, data-driven assessment of workplace efficiency.
+This analysis consolidates multiple performance metrics—ranging from attendance and productivity insights to AI-driven efficiency evaluations.
+Additionally, Workaholic generates actionable recommendations tailored to enhance workflow, optimize resource allocation, and improve overall operational effectiveness.